-evacuation routes in the state are interstates and major highways to and from coastal North Carolina that can accommodate heavy traffic volumes and higher speed limits and allow motorists to leave threatened areas more quickly and efficiently than if they were to use local roads.
+interstates and major highways to and from coastal North Carolina can accommodate heavy traffic volumes and have higher speed limits to allow motorists to leave threatened areas more quickly and efficiently than using local roads.

 |Motorist assistance||In certain areas of North Carolina, free traveler assistance, including changing flat tires, providing gasoline and jump-starting batteries. |

 |Ferry services||Ferry schedules and routes.|

 ReadyNC.org||A comprehensive resource for emergency preparedness, weather conditions, evacuations and other emergency management information.|

 |Travel emergencies||Dial *HP on a mobile phone for help from the N.C.
 State Highway Patrol. |

 Emergency responders cannot be everywhere at once.
 Law enforcement officers, the NCDOT Safety Patrol

 and other personnel are typically positioned along the major evacuation routes to help motorists.
 Straying from these routes increases the risk of getting stranded or lost.

 If possible, leave with a full tank of gas and have plenty of water and non-perishable foods on hand since grocery stores and restaurants might not be open.
 For more information, visit ReadyNC.org